 You can enjoy unlimited amounts of fresh vegetables while on the program.
 While some programs recommend staying away from starchy vegetables, I allow them as they contain a wealth of nutrients and fiber and are alkalizing to your system.
 Don’t forget about sea vegetables, which are rich in minerals and iodine.

-Though there is some debate over whether fruit should be included on the candida diet, I wholeheartedly recommend consuming fruit while on the candida diet, provided you eat it in conjunction with your body’s biological rhythms.
+Though there is some debate over whether fruit should be included on the Candida diet, I recommend consuming some fruit while on the Candida diet, provided you eat it in conjunction with your body’s biological rhythms.

 By that, I mean that fruit should be eaten by itself in its whole, fresh state (do not combine it with other non-fruit foods), and wait thirty minutes to one hour before eating anything else.

 This is important because consuming fruit sugar alone causes it to alkalize your bodily fluids while providing essential nutrients, which helps kill Candida overgrowth.
 Conversely, if you consume fruit with other foods, such as starches or proteins, it turns to glucose which feeds Candida.